minikin/flutter-web-demo/README.md

 To hot restart (and rebuild state), press "R".

-## 👷‍♂️Building with the production JavaScript compiler
+## 👷‍♂️Building with a production JavaScript compiler

 To enable the release compiler, run.